Lőrincz V Gabi

 Texhibition is a special project within the exhibition that presents compositions by Hungarian textile designers and works by students of Budapest Metropolitan University, MOME – Moholy-Nagy University of Art and Design and the University of West Hungary.

-Textile designer and recipient of the Ferenczy Noémi Award, Szilvia Szigeti and interior designer Tamás Radnóti have coordinated and organised the madeinhungary exhibitions since 2004 and the MeeD – Meeting of European and Central Eastern European Designers – exhibitions since 2012.
+The organisers of Lakástrend Exhibition and textile designer and recipient of the Ferenczy Noémi Award, Szilvia Szigeti and interior designer Tamás Radnóti have coordinated and organised the madeinhungary exhibitions since 2004 and the MeeD – Meeting of European and Central Eastern European Designers – exhibitions since 2012.

 The designer couple completed their studies at the MOME Moholy-Nagy University of Art and Design (previously the Academy of Applied Arts).
 Both received scholarships from the Akademie Schloss Solitude in Stuttgart.
 They are the founders of Eventuell Gallery and recipients of the Hungarian Design Award and the Lajos Kozma Grant.
 In addition to their own designs in textile and interior design, they have organised nearly 200 exhibitions and programs, including exhibitions, shows of the Eventuell Gallery, the Textivals of the 1990s, and the exhibition entitled BútoroSokk (focusing on contemporary furniture design).

 In its current form – entitled madeinhungary – the exhibition is the result of unparalleled professional collaboration in Hungary.
 Between 2004 and 2012, it was an independent section of the Lakástrend Exhibitions organized at the Budapest Kunsthalle, the Gödör Klub and the Budapest Millenáris.